Editor Deseret News. ¶ You have asked me

 1830, I took charge of the flouring mill

-of Mr. Collins, at manufacturer south
+of Mr. Collins, at manufacturersouth

-, Conn.
+Canton, Conn.
 In March 1831 I took

-charge of flouring mill of Richard B Cowles,
+charge of flouring mill of Richard B Cowles, New Hartford, Conn.
+In spring of

 1832, with my brother Azmon, I went